 Obviously, the tube length is an important design parameter influencing the image formation if the objective is meant to produce an intermediate image at a finite distance.
 (The object is then supposed to be placed a little below the front focal plane of the objective, and the objective is designed for minimum image distortions in that configuration; it is called finite-corrected.)
 Therefore, such microscope objectives are always designed for a certain tube length.
 This has been common in older microscopes.

 There are two common microscope standards, namely the DIN (Deutsche Industrie Norm) standard and the Japanese “JIS” standard; these differ in terms of tube length.
 According to DIN, the mechanical tube length is 160 mm, measured from the nosepiece opening, where the objective is mounted, to the top edge of the tube where the eyepiece is inserted.
-The optical tube length is somewhat shorter.
-For comparison, the “JIS” tube length is a little longer (170 mm).
-The 160 millimeter finite tube length has also been standardized by the Royal Microscopical Society (RMS), but that did not stop some manufacturers from using different values, perhaps because they did not want to give up their product line of objectives.
+The optical tube length, defined as the distance between the rear focal point of the objective to the front focal point of the eyepiece, is somewhat shorter.
+For comparison, the “JIS” tube length is a little longer (170 mm), and others have a tube length of even 215 mm.
+The 160 millimeter tube length has also been standardized by the Royal Microscopical Society (RMS), but that did not stop some manufacturers from using different values, perhaps because they did not want to give up their product line of objectives.

 Obviously, the rules for defining the tube length become more complicated for the common configurations with additional beam deflection between objective and eyepiece.

-Microscope objectives can also be designed for infinity correction.
+Microscope objectives for modern professional instruments are usually designed for infinity correction.
 This means that the object is supposed to be placed exactly in the front focal plane of the objective, and the generated intermediate image lies in infinite distance.
-It is then the task of an additional tube lens to form a real image close to the eyepiece (at its diaphragm, in the intermediate image plane).
+It is then the task of an additional tube lens to form a real image in the intermediate image plane close to the eyepiece (at its front focal point).
 The advantages of using infinity-corrected objectives are essentially the following: